PatidarChandrashekhar/Python-Tutorial/README.md

 **UNPACK A COLLECTION**

-- _Python allows you to extract values from a list, tuple, or other collection of data into variables.
-This is referred to as unpacking._
+- **Python allows you to extract values from a list, tuple, or other collection of data into variables.
+This is referred to as unpacking :**

 ***Example***